-You need four references that provide further information about your tree.
-At least two should be "primary" articles - articles that report on original research conducted by scientists (usually with a note explaining where they work) and written up with other scientists in mind.
+You need references that provide further information about your tree, including "primary" articles - articles that report on original research conducted by scientists (usually with a note explaining where they work) and written up with other scientists in mind.
 Generally, there will be an introductory section which reviews related research, a methodology section that explains how the research was carried out, results, a conclusion, and references.

 This example is a primary article by scientists, for scientists.

 This example is science journalism for general readers.

 For an example of what a primary article looks like, see "anatomy of a scholarly article" from North Carolina State University.

 Reference books will also be good sources for your project.

 These books are on the main floor, toward the back of the reference collection on the Beck Hall side of the building.
 You may need to use the indexes to find exactly where your tree is covered.
 Please leaves them on a book cart or table near where they are shelved so others can find them (but no need to put them back).